 Beehive American provides a project at the end of each core unit in the Team Up!
-5 task.
-Students create something, such as a poster, a time capsule, a cartoon story, a dream house, etc., and then they present it to the class as a group.
+6 task.
+Students create something, such as a card game, a TV show, a quiz, an adventure tour, etc., and then they present it to the class as a group.
 Each Project lesson in the Student Book features a step-by-step guide showing students how to complete the project.
-A downloadable worksheet is provided for extra support or where time is short.
-When students have made the item, they watch a video that shows children interacting with a finished project of their own.
+The downloadable worksheet provides a framework students can use to plan and produce their project.
+Students can also watch a video which shows children preparing their project and interacting with a finished project of their own.
 Students listen to the model exchange, then practice talking about or playing with their own projects, following the model.
 The video and audio support ensure that students are prepared and have the language tools necessary to speak confidently.